theunicornguild/myrent/04_transactions/08_python_1_failed_to_pay.md

              </section>
 {% endblock %}
 ```
-# add it to the model first then use it here, I'd prefer to know what this field does before actually using it.

 But you might be wondering… we don’t have a `last_paid` field on the renter model, well you are right and we are going to create it right now !